Deadlifts build epic strength.

 If jacking up your back and walking like quasi-modo sounds fun, keep doing that, otherwise try the cue “slow then go” to teach athletes to drive hard while maintaining tension and then speed up the bar once you’re moving.

 I’d rather miss a lift in good position than make a lift with tons of lumbar flexion.
-Risk versus reward!
+Remmeber, minimize risk and maxmize reward with your training.

 7.Stop Dropping Deadlifts: